Battle of Crécy: Cavalry charges

-Alençon's battle then launched a cavalry charge.
+Alençon's battle (division of the army) then launched a cavalry charge.
 This was disordered by its impromptu nature, by having to force its way through the fleeing Italians, by the muddy ground, by having to charge uphill, and by the pits dug by the English.
 The attack was further broken up by the heavy and effective shooting from the English archers, which caused many casualties.
 It is likely the archers preserved their ammunition until they had a reasonable chance of penetrating the French armour, which would be at a range of about 80 m.
 The armoured French riders had some protection, but their horses were completely unarmoured and were killed or wounded in large numbers.
 Disabled horses fell, spilling or trapping their riders and causing following ranks to swerve to avoid them and fall into even further disorder.
 Wounded horses fled across the hillside in panic.
 By the time the tight formation of English men-at-arms and spearmen received the French charge it had lost much of its impetus.

 A contemporary described the hand-to-hand combat which ensued as "murderous, without pity, cruel, and very horrible."
 Men-at-arms who lost their footing, or who were thrown from wounded horses, were trampled underfoot, crushed by falling horses and bodies and suffocated in the mud.
 After the battle, many French bodies were recovered with no marks on them.
 Alençon was among those killed.
 The French attack was beaten off.
 English infantry moved forward to knife the French wounded, loot the bodies and recover arrows.
 Some sources say Edward had given orders that, contrary to custom, no prisoners be taken; outnumbered as he was he did not want to lose fighting men to escorting and guarding captives.
 In any event, there is no record of any prisoners being taken until the next day, after the battle.